rudi-platform/rudi-node-container/README.md

 # You may have to stop the running container first
 podman stop $OCI_NAME

-# Run it with the terminal openned
+# Run it with the terminal opened
 podman run -it --rm --name "${OCI_NAME:-"my-rudinode"}" --user root -t ${LOCAL_IMG_NAME:-"rudinode-local"} '/bin/ash' -l

 # Once in the container, you may run msot shell commands: